Are you feeling overworked and underappreciated?

 If you’ve taken on additional responsibilities or you’re a key member of the overall function of the department, it might be time for a raise to keep your motivation levels high.

-But if the thought of approaching your boss and asking for a raise makes your stomach do somersaults (we totally get that), you might be having second thoughts.
+But if the thought of approaching your boss and asking for a bonus or raise makes your stomach do somersaults (we totally get that), you might be having second thoughts.
 And that’s where we come in!

 To help you out, we’ve devised a 10-step guide to get you on track and request the raise that you truly deserve.

 Here’s how to ask your boss for a raise.